- Home Page

 Land Use Code

-The Land Use Code is a set of regulations that guide how property is used and developed in Delta County.
+The Land Use Code (aka Zoning) is a set of regulations that guide how property is used and developed in Delta County, which helps implement certain visions and goals of the Master Plan.
 The purpose of the Land Use Code is to protect landowner rights while also looking out for overall community interests.